-73 The Consolidated Validation Rules of May 2019 ruled out fixed-term evergreen repos.
+The Consolidated Validation Rules of May 2019 ruled out fixed-term evergreen repos.
 This was because Table 2, field 14, Maturity Date = [date], was made conditional on Table 2, field 21, Open Term = FALSE and Table 2, field 22, Termination Optionality = NOAP).
 So, if field 2.22 = EGRN, a report could not include a maturity date and therefore could not be identified as fixed-term.
 The Consolidated Validation Rules contradicted the draft Guidelines (para.
-263), which correctly stated that the Termination Optionality field "is closely linked with field 2.21.
+263), which correctly stated that the Termination

+Optionality field "is closely linked with field 2.21.
 Fixed-term repos can have optionality, ie evergreen (Table 64) or extendible (Table 65) or be without optionality, ie not applicable "NOAP" (Table 63)".
-However, the same paragraph was mistaken in saying
+However, the same paragraph was mistaken in saying that "Open term repos can be evergreen (Table 64) or have no optionality (Table 63)".
+In fact, all open repos have termination optionality.

-74 ESMA's draft Validation Rules of October 2016 implicitly assumed that all evergreen repos had fixed terms.
+78 ESMA's draft Validation Rules of October 2016 implicitly assumed that all evergreen repos had fixed terms.
 In practice, evergreen repos can also be open-ended and this was acknowledged in ESMA's draft Guidelines of May 2019.
 However, the Consolidated Validation Rules of May 2019 then ruled out fixed-term evergreen repos.
 This was because Table 2, field 14, Maturity Date = [date], was made conditional on Table 2, field 21, Open Term = FALSE and Table 2, field 22, Termination Optionality = NOAP).
 So, if field 2.22 = EGRN, a report could not include a maturity date and therefore could not be identified as fixed-term.